BFF flame logo

 ”For anyone of the house of Israel or of the immigrants who stay in Israel who separates himself from Me, sets up his idols in his heart, puts right before his face the stumbling block of his iniquity, and then comes to the prophet to inquire of Me for himself, I the LORD will be brought to answer him in My own person.
 “And I shall set My face against that man and make him a sign and a proverb, and I shall cut him off from among My people.
 So you will know that I am the LORD.
 (Ezekiel 14:7,8).

-List one sin that you have.
-What idol of the heart does that sin depend upon?
-Repentance means that one would not only stop at that one sin but address the 'adulterous' love of ones heart.
-Show how you have actually not only tried not to sin but have addressed the heart issue.
-(Examples of idols might be pleasure, leisure (laziness), independence, lust, etc.).
+Identify one sin you have committed and consider which idol of the heart it relies on.
+Repentance involves not only stopping the sin but also addressing the ‘adulterous’ love of your heart.
+Show how you’ve actively worked to not only avoid sin but also to confront the underlying heart issue.
+Examples of idols include pleasure, leisure (laziness), independence, lust, etc.

-When was the last time you confessed your sin?
-What was it?
-Did you repent from it?
-How so?
-Does your church teach repentance or merely transparency?
-List a few examples?
+When was your last confession?
+What was the sin?
+Did you genuinely repent?
+How did you do so?
+Does your church emphasize repentance or simply transparency?
+Provide a few examples.

 ”But if the prophet is prevailed upon to speak a word, it is I, the LORD, who have prevailed upon that prophet, and I will stretch out My hand against him and destroy him from among My people Israel.
 (Ezekiel 14:9).